ABOUT

 Wojciech Mochniej — ARTISTIC DIRECTOR

-As a performer, Mochniej has worked with influential choreographers such as Anna Sokolow, Talley Beatty, Mark Haim, Stephanie Skura, Alpo Aaltokoski, Avi Kaiser, Davida Monk, and Darcy McGehee.
-His improvisational practice has been shaped by study and performance with Ray Chung, David Dorfman, Chris Aiken, and Martin Keough, alongside theatre training with leading Polish artists Jan Peszek, Grzegorz Bral, and Jacek Ozimek.
+As a performer, Mochniej has worked with influential choreographers including Anna Sokolow, Talley Beatty, Mark Haim, Stephanie Skura, Alpo Aaltokoski, Avi Kaiser, Davida Monk, and Darcy McGehee.
+His improvisational practice has been shaped by work with Ray Chung, David Dorfman, Chris Aiken, and Martin Keough, alongside theatre training with leading Polish artists Jan Peszek, Grzegorz Bral, and Jacek Ozimek.

 BOARD OF DIRECTORS